openforis/sepal-doc/docs/source/team/contribute.rst

 .. tip::

-    This procedure can also be performed in the SEPAL platform by starting a :code:`t1` instance and executing the exact same process.
+    This procedure can also be performed in the SEPAL platform by starting a :code:`t1` instance and executing the same process.

     To open the .html page, use JupyterLab, since it is able to load .html content (JupyterLab is also an excellent integrated development environment [IDE] to make modifications, since it recognizes .rst format).

 Modify the doc
 ^^^^^^^^^^^^^^

 Each type of modification will be treated separately, since they don't imply the same code structure.
-While doing local modifications, don't hesitate to regularly run the following command in the :code:`sepal-doc/doc/` folder to check the page that you're modifying, as it will help you see typos and mistakes with directives:
+While doing local modifications, don't hesitate to run the following command in the :code:`sepal-doc/doc/` folder to check the page that you're modifying, as it will help you see typos and mistakes with directives:

 .. code-block:: console